-19) Using Bio-Build, Silica Rich and Liquid Gold, it may only take anywhere from 2 weeks to 3 months to convert the majority of the pile to nutritious, microbial-rich garden soil, now loaded with valuable worm castings.
+19) Using Silica Rich and compost teas, it may only take anywhere from 2 weeks to 3 months to convert the majority of the pile to nutritious, microbial-rich garden soil, now loaded with valuable worm castings.

 20) When the time comes, either use this compost pile (which will shrink in height to close to level with the garden) as your next garden bed, or dig it up and spread this worm-abundant, mineral-rich, biologically active soil mixture about 1-2 inches deep across your garden surface as far as it will go.

-21) Then protect the worms and the natural biology in this soil mixture from the sun and from drying out by topping your garden with a 50/50 mixture of coconut fiber (to hold moisture in) and a blend of good garden soil freshly amended with Silica Rich and Bio-Build Microbial Foundation.
-Then spray the top layer again with Liquid Gold Plant & Soil Revitalizer.
+21) Then protect the worms and the natural biology in this soil mixture from the sun and from drying out by topping your garden with a 50/50 mixture of coconut fiber (to hold moisture in) and a blend of good garden soil freshly amended with Silica Rich.
+Then spray the top layer again with EM-1.

 22) When you are ready to plant seeds, pull back the top ½ inch or so, as per your seed depth instructions, lay out your seeds, then cover again with this topping soil (or simply cover your seeds with a fresh layer of aged compost mixture).
 Adding a small amount of coconut fiber